 Is your company registered in the Netherlands?
 Is it suffering from economic losses as a result of mandatory measures taken by the Dutch government?
 For example, the closing of your business, cancelled meetings or the negative travel advice?
-The Dutch government offers SMEs from specific sectors a reimbursement of up to 90,000 euros to help cover part of their fixed costs.
-The Reimbursement Fixed Costs (TVL) programme is open until 30 June 2021 17:00 CEST.
+The Dutch government offers SMEs from specific sectors a reimbursement of up to 330,000 euros to help cover part of their fixed costs.
+Enterprises other than SMEs can receive up to 400,000 euros.
+You can apply for the Reimbursement Fixed Costs (TVL) programme until 31 July 17:00 CEST.

 TVL is for SMEs that:

 - with an address other than the owner’s address; or

 - with the same address but physically separate from the private residence with its own entrance.